 Full-frame is often seen as the “gold standard” for many photographers, with APS-C often thought of being the preserve of enthusiasts and those with a lower budget.
 While that’s not strictly fair or accurate these days, there are many advantages of using a camera with a larger sensor.

 If the best image quality is your main concern, then generally speaking, full-frame will help you achieve that in a wider variety of settings.
-Low light performance is generally better, as is the dynamic range for the most part.
+Low light performance is generally better, as is the dynamic range.

 Sony Alpha A1 with a 50MP full-frame sensor.

 If you crave super high-resolution cameras, you’ll find them with full-frame (and larger sensors).
-Having said that, the arrival of the 40MP Fujifilm X-T5 and X-H2 has created a lot of overlap, and only a handful of full-frame cameras go higher than this.
+However, the arrivals of the 40MP Fujifilm X-T5 and X-H2 have created a lot of overlap – only a handful of full-frame cameras go higher than these.

 It’s easier to achieve a shallow depth of field when using a full-frame sensor.
 It’s because you use longer focal lengths to achieve the same angles of view, and longer focal lengths produce a shallower depth of field.
 Although you can achieve the same look when using crop sensors, you might need to get too close to the subject for the same kind of background blur.
 It’s generally why portrait photographers, for example, prefer to use full-frame.

-When it comes to using your lenses, knowing exactly what you’re getting (i.e. 100mm = 100mm) when shooting full-frame is more straightforward.
-That also means if you’re using older / vintage lenses from DSLR or even film days, you know exactly what you’re getting when using them on mirrorless full-frame models.
+As for using your lenses, you know exactly what you’re getting (i.e. 100mm = 100mm) with full-frame.
+That also applies to older / vintage lenses from DSLR or even film days when using them on mirrorless full-frame models.

 To sum up, the main advantages of full-frame cameras are: